College of Education Sitemap

 The School Psychology Program is one of several graduate programs in the department of Counseling, Educational Psychology, and Special Education (CEPSE) in the College of Education.

-The fellowship—Hybrid Interdisciplinary Training to Address High Intensity Needs for Students with Learning Disabilities, or Project Hi2LD—offers funding to help with tuition and some conference travel and technology support for individuals to earn their M.A. and Ed.S. degrees in school psychology.
+Read about Project Hi2LD fellowship—offers funding to help with tuition and some conference travel and technology support for individuals to earn their M.A. and Ed.S. degrees in school psychology.

 We prepare School Psychologists for…